 Diabetes insipidus (DI) is a condition where water in the body is improperly removed from the circulatory system by the kidneys.
 There are 2 forms of DI:

-Retinopathy is damage to the thin layer of tissue in the back of the eye called the retina.
+Retinopathy is damage to the eye.
+It affects the thin layer of tissue in the back of the eye called the retina.
 Diabetic retinopathy is damage to the blood vessels in the retina caused by Type 1 or Type 2 diabetes.
 There are 2 types of diabetic retinopathy:

 Hyperosmolar Nonketotic Coma